Testing RemotePhoto - Start to Finish

 Click "Save"

-If you follow these steps, you have successfully created a user within RemotePhoto. ππΌ 7 more steps to go!
+If you follow these steps, you have successfully created a user within RemotePhoto. 🙌🏼 Only seven more steps to go!

 Click the "Upload Photo" Link in the Welcome Email

-Open up the email and click the "Submit Your Photo" button.
+Open the email and click the "Submit Your Photo" button.

-Click the upload your photo button, select a photo, and click open.
+Click the black "upload your photo" box, select a photo, and click open.
 When the cardholder sees this on their smartphone, RemotePhoto will automatically open up the camera to submit a photo.
 This screen shot is taken from a desktop.

-Helper Bot will automatically start to crop, rotate, and classify the photo.
-Click next to move onto the next step - if your organization is using Supporting Documents.
+RemotePhoto Butler will automatically start to crop, rotate, and classify the photo.
+Click "next" to move onto the next step - if your organization is using Supporting Documents, you will be taken to the Gov ID upload page.

 Scroll down and click "Submit & Sign Out."